List of Tosafists: Levi

 His tosafot are quoted in the "Mordechai" (Bava Metzia 4, end).

 Meir ben Baruch of Rothenburg (MaHaRaM)

 Leading tosafist of 13th century Germany.
 Abducted by Christians and died in prison.

 Meïr ben Samuel of Ramerupt

 Son-in-law of Rashi.
 His tosafot are mentioned by his son Jacob Tam ("Sefer ha-Yashar," No. 252) and often in the edited tosafot.

 Moses ben Jacob of Coucy

 French tosafist, early 13th century.
 Author of Sefer Mitzvot Gadol.

 Moses ben Meir of Ferrara

-Italian tosafist of the thirteenth century, whose tosafot were used by the compiler of the "Haggahot Maimuniyyot."
+Italian tosafist of the 13th century, whose tosafot were used by the compiler of the "Haggahot Maimuniyyot."
 Moses himself used the tosafot of Judah ben Isaac Messer Leon, although it is doubtful whether he was Judah's pupil.